tekuma/curator-portal/README.md

 --------------------------
 The curators interface for accessing the Tekuma Art Database

-## Preparations

-This project is in development.
-Clone, and run `npm install`.

 ## Development

 Note that logging behavior and (eventually) some other aspects of operation are